 A lot of the blame predictably falls onto government.
 The amount of crime predicated due to drug and alcohol abuse is staggering, especially violent crime.
 The lack of assessment and treatment programmes in the corrections department is a major problem.
 This includes both in-prison programmes as well as community based programmes.

 Two well-known examples of how the system failed are Graeme Burton and William Bell.
 Burton’s drug addiction was not addressed even though he had six psychiatric reports recommending D&A treatment.
 These never happened.
 William Bell breached his release conditions and should have been sent back to prison, but wasn’t.
 Also, while he was in prison he received no treatment for his alcohol and drug abuse problems.
+If you or someone you know is an addict then seek treatment from https://www.recoverlive.com/, get the help you need.

 In-prison D&A programmes are more expensive and less effective than community based programmes, however they still do provide a positive return on investment and should be implemented.
 In the past the government focused on cognitive skills programmes but this was a major failure and waste of money.
 Trying to teach life skills to someone without first addressing their D&A issues was pushing s*** up a hill.